 Other schools that have a multinational mix of students include the Overseas Family School and the International School Singapore both of which are large, very centrally located and follow the IB programme, although IGCSEs can also be taken.
 Another option is the Canadian International School which offers the full IB programme for 3 – 18-year-olds, has small class sizes and approximately 1300 pupils spread across its three campuses.

-For those who would prefer to send their child to a school that feels more like schools at home, Tanglin Trust School, with its British curriculum and predominantly British students is the most obvious choice.
-As a matter of policy, children at TTS are placed in classes according to their age, not their ability, and it is rare for a child to be moved ahead of his peer group.
+For those who would prefer to send their child to a school that feels more like schools at home, Tanglin Trust School, with its British curriculum and 45 per cent British students is the most obvious choice.
+As a matter of policy, children at Tanglin are placed in classes according to their age, not their ability, and it is rare for a child to be moved ahead of his peer group.

 The Australian International School with its Australian curriculum and largely Australian students is newer than most but during its short history has established itself as real competition for the older expat schools.
 Academically the Australian School is strong, especially considering it takes students with a wide range of abilities including a number of non-native English speakers.
 Results in New South Wales standardised tests are generally above average throughout the school and some students taking the High School Certificate have excelled.